blue dumpster truck

 • Small sealed lead less than 11 lbs

 Prior to recycling, you should prepare batteries by placing them in individual bags or taping each terminal end.
-Rechargeable batteries can be taken to local retail locations or you can find a drop-off site within your county.
+Rechargeable batteries can be taken to local retail locations or you can find a recycling facility within your county.
 Recycling involves breaking down batteries and recovering the material inside for reuse.
 In the case where batteries cannot be recycled, they’re disposed of in a way where the toxic chemicals cannot reach the environment.

 Batteries contain toxic chemicals such as acid, lead, mercury, alkaline, cadmium and nickel metal hydride.
 When batteries aren’t properly recycled, the casing can disintegrate and release chemicals into its surrounding environment.
 If the toxins are released into a landfill, the soil and water can be contaminated and possibly transfer those toxins to wildlife and humans.
 Batteries should never be placed in the general trash unless they’re alkaline-approved.